encode42/Packed/readme.md

 ### Various visual, auditory, and improvement mods packed into the client.
 </div>

 This modpack focuses on improving the client-side experience.
-All mods work independently from servers!
+All mods work independently of servers!

 ### ⚙️ Features
 **Performance improvements**
-- Utilizes the CaffeineMC suite of optiomization mods
+- Utilizes the CaffeineMC suite of optimization mods
 - Utilizes Iris for fast shaders
 - Includes lesser-known performance tweaks
 - Game starts within seconds